Pecatu: Beaches

-Balangan Beach

 Balangan Beach is a surf spot located just north of New Kuta Beach.
 It has road access but is less crowded than Kuta or other surfing beaches in Bali.

-Bingin Beach

 Bingin Beach is 1 km south of New Kuta Beach, 10 km by road.
 It is a popular surfing beach but not recommended for novices because of a reef bed.
 Its beauty makes it more appealing than New Kuta Beach for nonaquatic activities.

-Padang Padang Beach

 Padang Padang Beach is 3 km southwest of Bingin Beach.
 The access to the beach is a path between a fallen rock and a cliffside.
 The beach remains natural.
 The beach is a world class surf beach and the site of the annual Rip Curl surfing contest.
 It was a filming location for Eat Pray Love, starring Julia Roberts.

-Suluban Beach

 Suluban Beach is west of Padang-Padang Beach; access is through a cave, and the beach is usually quiet.
 It has a wide expanse of sand even at high tide.

-Impossible Beach

 Impossible Beach is located between Bingin and Padang Padang, and is so called for its fast racing wave that is almost impossible to surf.

-Nyang Nyang Beach

 Nyang Nyang Beach is a hidden beach, reached via a jungle pathway and a long stairway.
 It has large waves suitable for surfing.